 (4) Any non-wolf member of the family Canidae not indigenous to the state, except the species Canis familiaris (domestic dog).

-FOWL.
-Any chicken, duck, turkey, goose, pheasant, pigeon, dove, guinea or similar sized domesticated fowl.
+FOWL Any chicken, duck, turkey, goose, pheasant, pigeon, dove, guinea or similar sized domesticated fowl.

-LARGE ANIMALS.
-Horse, foal, cow, calf, mule, llama, ostrich, emus or similar type animal excluding swine.
+LARGE ANIMALS Horse, foal, cow, calf, mule, llama, ostrich, emus or similar type animal excluding swine.

-MEDIUM ANIMALS.
-Sheep, lambs, goats, kids, miniature horses or similar type animal excluding swine.
+MEDIUM ANIMALS Sheep, lambs, goats, kids, miniature horses or similar type animal excluding swine.

-MINIATURE PIGS.
-Vietnamese, Chinese or Oriental pot bellied pigs.
+MINIATURE PIGS Vietnamese, Chinese or Oriental pot bellied pigs.
 The pigs shall not exceed a maximum height of 20 inches at the shoulder or weigh more than 100 pounds.

-OWNER.
-A person, firm, association, or corporation having a property right in an animal, or who harbors any animal or has one in his or her care, or acts as its custodian, or who knowingly permits any animal to remain on or about any premises owned or occupied by that person.
+OWNER A person, firm, association, or corporation having a property right in an animal, or who harbors any animal or has one in his or her care, or acts as its custodian, or who knowingly permits any animal to remain on or about any premises owned or occupied by that person.
 OWNER does not include a person or business which boards animals for a fee, or veterinarians temporarily maintaining animals owned by other persons, on their premises, for a period of not more than 30 days.

-PYGMY GOAT.
-A genetically small, cobby and compact goat whose body circumference in relation to height and weight is proportionately greater than other breeds of goats, having a maximum height not exceeding 27 inches, with measurement taken at the highest part of the back at the base of the neck where the shoulder blades almost meet.
+PYGMY GOAT A genetically small, cobby and compact goat whose body circumference in relation to height and weight is proportionately greater than other breeds of goats, having a maximum height not exceeding 27 inches, with measurement taken at the highest part of the back at the base of the neck where the shoulder blades almost meet.

-WILD ANIMAL.
-A species of animal not usually domesticated, regardless of comparative docility or familiarity of the individual animal with man, including species which are ferae naturae.
+WILD ANIMAL A species of animal not usually domesticated, regardless of comparative docility or familiarity of the individual animal with man, including species which are ferae naturae.
 WILD ANIMALS include, but are not limited to, wolves, coyotes, bobcats, bears, foxes, and cougars.

 (Prior Code, 6-900) (Ord. passed 5-5-1994)

-90.51 GRANDFATHER CLAUSE.
+90.51 GRANDFATHER CLAUSE

 There is no grandfather clause in any of the animal ordinances or regulations.

-AMENDMENTS TO CITY CODE SECTION 92.52, “PROHIBITED ANIMALS”

 90.52 PROHIBITED ANIMALS/BIRDS

 (A) Swine/pigs;